aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to ODP within C++ Applications" h2="Convert TEX to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add the ability to convert TEX to ODP inside your C++ applications, then you need to convert TEX to PPTX and then PPTX to ODP.
+This is because TEX and ODP are two different file formats and cannot be directly converted.

+<h2>How Aspose.Total Helps for TEX to ODP Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you to easily and quickly convert TEX to ODP.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export TEX to PPTX and Aspose.Slides for C++ can be used to convert PPTX to ODP.
+Both APIs are available as part of the Aspose.Total for C++ package.

-Are you a C++ developer looking to add to integrate TEX to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily and quickly convert TEX to ODP in two simple steps.
+First, you can use Aspose.PDF for C++ to export TEX to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to ODP.
+Both APIs are available as part of the Aspose.Total for C++ package.

+The Aspose.Total for C++ package is a comprehensive suite of APIs that can help you to easily and quickly convert TEX to ODP.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export TEX to PPTX and Aspose.Slides for C++ can be used to convert PPTX to ODP.
+The APIs are easy to use and can help you to quickly and easily convert TEX to ODP in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}